msaroufim/MLblog/_posts/2015-03-18-alternatives-to-numbers.md

 >Q: How would you test for zero?

->A:Test if the list is null
+>A: Test if the list is null

 {% highlight scheme %}
 (define sero?